kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/hessian_matrices.md

 ## Fast Exact Multiplication by the Hessian
-The fast and exact multiplication of vector $\mathbf{v}$ by the Hessian $\mathbf{H}$ is proposed in [Barak A. Pearlmutter (1993)](#references), which Ian Goodfellow referred to as **the Krylov methods**.
+The fast and exact multiplication of vector $\mathbf{v}$ by the Hessian $\mathbf{H}$ is proposed in [Barak A. Pearlmutter (1993)](#references), which Ian Goodfellow referred to as the <font face="Lora">Krylov methods</font>.
 Actually, the Krylov methods are defined to be a much broader set of iterative techniques for performing various operations like approximately inverting a matrix or finding approximations to its eigenvectors or eigenvalues, without using any operation other than matrix-vector products.

 For our purpose of using the Krylov methods on the Hessian matrix, we only need to be able to compute $\mathbf{Hv}$, the product between the Hessian matrix $\mathbf{H}$ and an arbitrary vector $\mathbf{v}$.
 We can in turn compute